rinikerlab/Ensembler/README.md

 ### Tutorials
 Here we provide short introductions into how Potential functions can be used and sampled in simulations in Ensembler .
-You can try the tutorials with Binder directly from your browser!
+You can try the tutorials with Binder directly from your browser (can take up to 10 minutes to be build)!

 Potentials: